winterdharma/DharmaPearls/01_agama/dirgha/DA_1.md

 #### The Bodhisattva Walked Seven Paces at Birth

 64\.
 The Buddha told the monks, “This is the way it always is with buddhas.
 When he was born, Bodhisattva Vipaśyin emerged from his mother’s right side, and he was focused and undisturbed.
 Upon emerging from her right side, he fell to the ground and walked seven paces without anyone helping him.
-He looked all around in the four directions, raised his hand, and said, ‘Only I am exalted by both Heaven and Earth, for I will save sentient beings from birth, old age, illness, and death.’
+He looked all around in the four directions, raised his hand, and said, ‘Only I am exalted by both heaven and Earth, for I will save sentient beings from birth, old age, illness, and death.’
 This is the way it always is [with buddhas].”
 {:#p64}

 65\.
 The Bhagavān then spoke in verse: